-It earns a generous (and perhaps short-lived) 7 out of 10 on our styling scale.
+It earns a 7.5 out of 10 on our overall scale thanks to its comfort and versatility, and good feature set.
 (Read more about how we rate cars.)

-Now there's a clear resemblance throughout the Hyundai SUV lineup and they're all the better for it.
-The Sport may hit the Goldilocks spot in the middle, but the Santa Fe's new front and rear bumpers smarten up the look.
+With the new bumpers, now there's a clear resemblance throughout the Hyundai SUV lineup and they're all the better for it.
+The Santa Fe Sport may hit the Goldilocks spot in the middle for us, but the Santa Fe's new front and rear bumpers smarten up the look.
 For the first time, the Santa Fe sports LED fog lights on Limited and higher trims that bookend a slim, wide lower opening.

-The only engine is a 3.3-liter engine from the Azera sedan, with 290 horsepower teamed to a 6-speed automatic, with front- or all-wheel drive, and a base curb weight of about 4,000 pounds.
+Under the hood is the same 3.3-liter V-6 teamed with a 6-speed automatic that is competent and capable, albeit slightly aging compared to other 8- and 9-speed offerings from competitors such as the Honda Pilot and Dodge Durango.
+The engine is pulled from the Azera sedan, with 290 horsepower, with front- or all-wheel drive, and a base curb weight of about 4,000 pounds.
 Rolling on standard 18-inch wheels (19-inchers are on SE Ultimate and Limited Ultimate), the Santa Fe comes out of the box, ready to tow 5,000 pounds, its powertrain made more rugged and retuned for lower-powerband torque.

 In front of the Santa Fe, the size advantage over the smaller crossovers is clear.
 There's ample knee room and leg room, though head room for tall passenger will be slim with the panoramic sunroof in SE Ultimate and Limited Ultimate models.
 The seats are more shapely and supportive than in the last Santa Fe, with very good bolstering on the bottom cushion that's not overly firm.
 Most versions have a power driver seat, and richly optioned models have a power passenger seat and heating for both.
 It's worth noting that Hyundai's headrests sit back at an ideal angle—they don't jut too far forward, as some active headrests do.